jakobnissen/ErrorTypes.jl/docs/src/usage.md

 ErrorTypes.ResultConstructor{Int64, Ok}(1)
 ```

-The only purpose of `ResultConstructor` is to create `Result`s with the correct parameters, and to allow conversions of carefully selected types.
+The only purpose of `ResultConstructor` is to more easily create `Result`s with the correct parameters, and to allow conversions of carefully selected types, read on to learn how.
 The user does not need to think much about `ResultConstructor`, but if `ErrorTypes` is abused, this type can show up in the stacktraces.

 `none` by itself is a constant for `ErrorTypes.ResultConstructor{Nothing, Err}(nothing)` - we will come back to why this is particularly convenient.